IntuitDeveloper/SampleApp-InventoryTracking-QuickBooksV3API-NodeJS/README.md

 1. Node.js
 2. A [developer.intuit.com](http://developer.intuit.com) account
 3. An app on [developer.intuit.com](http://developer.intuit.com) and the associated app token, consumer key, and consumer secret.
-4. Two sandbox companies, connect both companies with your app and generate the oauth tokens.

 ## First Time Use Instructions